AyeAreEm/impulse/README.md

 ### Impulse is made using rust as the translator while using gcc or node as the compiler / runtime.

 ## Why Impulse
-I like rust but man is it verbose.
-I have been writing a lot of Odin recently and it's amazing but I feel like it's not my perfect language.
+My requirements in a language are fast, simple, fun to write (syntax).
+Rust is almost perfect but man is it verbose.
+Odin is pretty much perfect regarding my requirements but
-But when I say perfect, I mean the language I can use for decent sized projects as well as the times when I need to whip up something quick and get it working.
+C just feels right, more right than Odin at times.
+I've been looking into some functional languages because most of them have very interesting syntax but I just find it quite hard to write `real world code`.
+That's when I thought, "pffff I could make my own language".
+I want to make a language that's perfect for me and what I mean by that is I can use it for decent sized projects as well as the times when I need to whip up something quick and get it working.
 Rust is not a whip up something quick language.
 Python is but that's far too slow, Odin is almost there for me but since it's not as popular as other languages, getting stuck on a problem is torture.
 This way with my own language with detailed docs and one day examples, I think I could use impulse to do most things for daily use.